vd Brink Home Automations

 Set a tablet in Kiosk mode

-To show a dashboard on a tablet, you can open a browser and go to the Home Assistant dashboard url and have this as dashboard.
-The downside is that you lose a lot of space on your screen to the OS- and browser controls.
-Better is to show only the content of the page in fullscreen.
+To show a dashboard on a tablet, you can open a browser and go to the Home Assistant dashboard URL and use that as the dashboard.
+The downside is that you lose a lot of screen space to the OS and browser controls.
+Better is to show only the page content in fullscreen.

 Fullscreen browser

-Browsers does also support kiosk mode by them self.
-From a single website, you can create a (Progressive Web) App from every website which hides the browser menus and url.
+Browsers also support kiosk mode on their own.
+From a single website, you can create a Progressive Web App that hides the browser menus and URL.

-In Chrome, open the page you want to convert to a single app.
+In Chrome, open the page you want to convert into a single app.
 Go to the menu, select Cast, save and share, then select Install page as app....

 create an app from a page

-Now, you only have a small topbar.
-And even this can be removed by choosing the Full screen option.
+Now you only have a small top bar.
+Even this can be removed by choosing the Full screen option.

 hide sidebar in Home Assistant